ENGN2912B-2016/CNN-B/readme.md

 ```
 ~/examples/Classification_CaffeNet.ipynb
 ~/examples/Classification_AlexNet.ipynb
 ~/examples/Classification_GoogleNet.ipynb
 ```

 Code for Qt interface can be found in the folder `~/qt-interface/Classification-GUI`

-Detailed instructions are shown as follows.
+Detailed instructions are as follows.

 ##Installation instructions